LC-John/RNN2DFA/README.md

 ![tomita grammars dfa](./images/TomitaDFA.jpg)

-The 7 DFA's are defined in ```./tomita/tomita.py```, which are able to classify a given sequence (ACC/REJ) and generate sequences along with teh ACC/REJ labels.
-As the 7 datasets are large to some degree, and they are automatically generated, they are excluded from this repo. **REMEBER TO GENERATE THE DATASET BEFORE TRAINING THE RNN MODELS.** Run ```python3 generator.py``` under the directory ```./tomita/``` to generate the 7 datasets of the Tomita grammars.
+The 7 DFA's are defined in ```./tomita/tomita.py```, which are able to classify a given sequence (ACC/REJ) and generate sequences with their corresponding ACC/REJ labels.
+As the 7 datasets are large to some degree, and they are able to be automatically generated, they are excluded from this repo. **REMEMBER TO GENERATE THE DATASET BEFORE TRAINING THE RNN MODELS.** Run ```python3 generator.py``` under the directory ```./tomita/``` to generate the 7 datasets of the Tomita grammars.